Cigna vs. UnitedHealthcare

-In this review, we compare Cigna vs. UnitedHealthcare Medicare plans to aid in your shopping search.
+In this review, we compare UnitedHealthcare (part of UnitedHealth group) vs. Cigna Medicare plans to aid in your shopping search.

 Every year, Medicare evaluates plans using a 5-star rating system.
 The Centers for Medicare & Medicaid Services (CMS) rates all Medicare Advantage and Medicare Part D plans – and the insurance companies that provide them – across a number of quality metrics such as customer satisfaction and patient outcomes.

-For 2021, UnitedHealthcare earned an overall rating of 3.5 stars from Medicare.
-Three stars is considered average, and four stars is above average.1
+For 2023, UnitedHealthcare earned an overall rating of 4.2 stars for its Medicare Advantage plans that include drug coverage while Cigna earned a 4.1-star rating for both its Medicare Advantage and Medicare Part D plans.1 Three stars is considered average, and four stars is above average.

 Medicare Advantage is otherwise known as Medicare Part C. These plans include all of the same benefits as Original Medicare (Part A and Part B) while also adding some coverage for things not found in Original Medicare.
 The extra benefits often include dental, vision, hearing, prescription drug coverage and more.

 Cigna and UnitedHealthcare (UHC) each sell the most common types of Medicare Advantage plans, which include Health Maintenance Organization (HMO) plans, Preferred Provider Organization (PPO) plans, Point-of-Service (POS) plans and Special Needs Plans (SNPs).

 UnitedHealthcare Reviews Show a Wider Range of Medicare Plan Availability